 After a batch is created, you can validate it.
 See "Validating a Batch" in Billing Care Online Help for instructions.
 After validation, a summary table is displayed with details such as validated total, suspended total, total entered in the batch, expected total and the remaining total.
 If any of the records fail validation, you can edit them to correct them.
-See "Managing Batch Entries that Fail Validation (Release 15.0.1 or later)" for more information.
+See "Managing Batch Entries that Fail Validation" for more information.